jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: read_skip_worktree_file_from_index at dir.c:906:8
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
     CF: read_very_early_config at config.c:2281:24
     CT: Jump to external code for memset
     RF: Jump to external code for memset